maghilnan/Getting-and-Cleaning-Data/README.md

-## Getting and Cleaning Data Course Project
+## Course Project: Getting and Cleaning Data

 This repository contains code written to satisfy the requirements for the peer graded assignment for the course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/)